Planting of new trees

 Council selects the most appropriate tree for the street or space.
 Selection of a tree considers the space available to grow a tree and any impact on infrastructure such as footpaths, roads, overhead wires and property.

 Council plants a range of trees species, including indigenous (Victorian), native (Australian), and exotic tree species.

 When Council plants a new street tree, we let residents next to the tree know the type of tree which has been planted and its characteristics.
 There are also many websites which provide information about trees.

 The Moreland Street Landscape Strategy (DOC 5Mb) provides a guide for all new street tree planting.
 Council is also developing a Street Tree Planting Plan to guide the planning, planting, management and resourcing of Moreland street trees.

 Request a new street tree

-If you do not have a tree on the nature strip near your property, you can request a street tree through the Council website or contact Council.
-All requests are considered and if approved are placed on the planting list.
+You can request a new street tree if you do not have a tree on the nature strip near your property, through the Council website or contact Council.
+All requests are considered and if approved are placed on the Council planting list.